ellipse2v/pytmThreatModeling/docs/technical_documentation/Technical_documentation.md

     -   `/`: Serves the main `web_interface.html`.
     -   `/api/update`: Receives Markdown from the editor, triggers a live analysis, and returns the resulting SVG diagram and legend.
     -   `/api/export` & `/api/export_all`: Handle requests to download the generated artifacts.
 -   **`threat_model_service.py`**: This service layer acts as a bridge between the web server and the core analysis engine.
 It encapsulates the logic for handling web requests, calling the appropriate framework components, and managing temporary files, keeping the Flask app clean and focused on routing.
+It has been updated to align with the new `create_threat_model` signature, removing the `mitre_mapping` argument from its calls.

 ### 4.9.
 Mitigation Suggestions (`mitigation_suggestions.py`)